NVIDIA/nvcomp/doc/lowlevel_c_quickstart.md

 In the following API description, replace * with the desired compression algorithm.
 For example, for LZ4,  nvCompBatched\*CompressAsync becomes nvCompBatchedLZ4CompressAsync and nvcompBatched*DecompressAsync becomes nvcompBatchedLZ4DecompressAsync.

+Some compressors have (up-to 8 byte) alignment requirements on the input, output and/or scratch buffers that the user provides.
+Please view the documentation in the appropriate header located in include/ to see detail on the alignment requirements on any particular API.

 ## Compression API

 To do batched compression, a temporary workspace is required to be allocated in device memory.
 The size of this space is computed using: